liuliu/swift-diffusion/README.md

 # Swift Diffusion

 This is a single-file re-implementation of [Stable Diffusion](https://github.com/CompVis/stable-diffusion) model.
-It includes the models for CLIP text encoder, UNet diffusion model and the decoder model.
+It includes CLIP text tokenizer, the models for CLIP text encoder, UNet diffusion model and the decoder model.
 It also includes PLMS inference implementation.
 The implementation tries to match the Stable Diffusion outputs layer-by-layer, thus, given the same start point `x_T`, this implementation and Stable Diffusion will output the same image.

 ## Rationale